ausdebating/constitution/constitution.rst

 #.
 The Secretary must establish and maintain a register of members of the Association (whether in written or electronic form) specifying the name, primary institution and debating group, and postal, residential or email address of each person who is a member of the Association together with the date on which the person became a member.

    #.
-The Secretary may construe "primary institution and debating group", within any policies set by the Association, as they see fit.
+The Secretary may construe "primary institution and debating group" as they see fit, subject to the policies of the Association.
    #.
 Generally, the "primary institution" shall be the institution at which the member last studied to attain a tertiary degree.
    #.
-Generally, the "primary debating group" shall be the debating group at which the member primarily participates
+Generally, the "primary debating group" shall be the debating group at which the member primarily participates.

 #.
 The register of members must be kept in New South Wales: